-The quiet of vacuum was unsettling, even with the hum of the ship the injury, and a nanobandage had already been applied to the to cover it up.
+The quiet of vacuum was unsettling, even with the hum of the ship to cover it up.
 There was nothing left to hear, it seemed, as the gray marble of Earth got smaller and smaller through the view screen.
 The battle for Earth was over, and they were the losers.